geodask/svelte-reactive-table/sites/docs/src/routes/docs/api/reactive-table/+page.md

 # reactiveTable

-The `reactiveTable` function is the core of Svelte Reactive Table.
-It creates a fully reactive table instance that automatically updates when your data changes and can be extended with plugins to add features like sorting, pagination, and column visibility.
+The `reactiveTable` function creates a reactive table instance that automatically updates when your data changes.
+It can be extended with plugins to add features like sorting, pagination, and column visibility.

 ## Signature